yatsky/dayGLANCE/README.md

 ### Where help is most wanted

-- **CalDAV write support** — Two-way calendar event sync (task sync is bidirectional; event sync is currently read-only import)
-- **iOS app** — A Capacitor or WKWebView wrapper equivalent to the Android app
 - **Translations / i18n** — The UI is English-only today
 - **Documentation** — Setup guides, video walkthroughs, integration how-tos